-Priority Actions Status Progress of Australian Government Response (Year One) 7.1 National funding of the National Aboriginal and Torres Strait Islander Suicide Prevention Strategy from 2021, implementing Indigenous leadership and governance, place-based initiatives and building on workforce and community strengths.
-The 2021 Closing the Gap report committed to a strategy and this work has been developed \$8.6 million over three years was committed in the 2022 Budget for a National Closing the Gap Policy Partnership on Social and Emotional Wellbeing \$8.5 million has been committed to continue the Red Dust Program for Aboriginal and Torres Strait Islander men, women and youth in the Northern Territory 7.2 All jurisdictions to commit to identifying priority actions for male suicide prevention to be incorporated into the National Suicide Prevention Strategy, including: (a) the Commonwealth government to lead on identifying priority actions that leverage their government services and systems, such as employment services, family law courts, relationship services and aged care; and (b) all jurisdictions to review and report on the accessibility of their funded services and programs for men.
-Activity seven of the NSPLSP is designed to support at-risk populations and communities, including males and includes expanded funding as part of the new program The National Agreement did not include males as a priority cohort, the Department has noted this list is not exhausted and men are included within a number of other groups identified \$6 million has been allocated for the Support for the Fly-in, Fly-Out (FIFO) and Drive-in, Drive-Out (DIDO) workers program and will support better mental health and suicide prevention outcomes in industries 7.3 All jurisdictions contribute to identifying national actions for priority populations to be included in a National Suicide Prevention Strategy, including: children and young people; LGBTIQ+ communities; culturally and linguistically diverse communities; veterans and their families; and those living in rural and regional communities impacted by adversity.
-Activity seven of the NSPLSP is designed to support at-risk populations and communities, including males and includes expanded funding as part of the new program The National Agreement did not include males as a priority cohort, the Department has noted this list is not exhaustive and men are included within a number of other groups identified \$6 million has been allocated for the Support for the Fly-in, Fly-Out (FIFO) and Drive-in, Drive-Out (DIDO) workers program and will support better mental health and suicide prevention outcomes in industries 7.4 Drawing from regular data reviews and evidence, all jurisdictions contribute to identifying national actions for occupations and industries with higher rates of suicide.
-No clear progress on this priority action The National Agreement identifies the critical opportunities for prevention, early intervention and the provision of supports in workplaces
+Priority Actions Status Progress of Australian Government Response 7.1National funding of the National Aboriginal and Torres Strait Islander Suicide Prevention Strategy from 2021, implementing Indigenous leadership and governance, place-based initiatives and building on workforce and community strengths.
+The 2021 Closing the Gap report committed to a strategy and this work has been progressed by Gayaa Dhuwi (Proud Spirit) Australia but is not yet finalised. \$8.6 million over three years was committed in the 2022 Budget for a National Closing the Gap Policy Partnership on Social and Emotional Wellbeing and the first meeting took place in late March 2023. \$8.5 million has been committed to continue the Red Dust Program for Aboriginal and Torres Strait Islander men, women and youth in the Northern Territory.
+Outside of budget announcements, the commonwealth invests in a range of community-led social and emotional wellbeing, mental health and suicide prevention activities, including the Culture Care Connect Program and 13 YARN.
+7.2 All jurisdictions to commit to identifying priority actions for male suicide prevention to be incorporated into the National Suicide Prevention Strategy, including: (a) the Commonwealth Government to lead on identifying priority actions that leverage their government services and systems, such as employment services, family law courts, relationship services and aged care; and (b) all jurisdictions to review and report on the accessibility of their funded services and programs for men.
+Activity seven of the NSPLSP is designed to support atrisk populations and communities, including males.
+Funding is supporting a number of projects that are supporting men where they work as well as in situations where broader support is needed.
+The National Agreement did not include males as a priority cohort, the department has noted this list is not exhaustive and men are included within a number of other groups identified. \$6 million has been allocated for the support of the Flyin, Fly-Out (FIFO) and Drive-in, Drive-Out (DIDO) workers program and will support better mental health and suicide prevention outcomes in industries.

+Priority Actions Status Progress of Australian Government Response 7.3 All jurisdictions contribute to identifying national actions for priority populations to be included in a National Suicide Prevention Strategy, including: children and young people; LGBTIQ+ communities; culturally and linguistically diverse communities; veterans and their families; and those living in rural and regional communities impacted by adversity.
+Activity seven of the NSPLSP is designed to support atrisk populations and communities, including those outlined in recommendation 7.3 The National Agreement included LGBTIQ+ communities as a priority cohort and the Commonwealth Government has announced a \$26 million investment in health and medical research focusing on LGBTIQA+ communities.
+The upcoming National Strategy will provide an opportunity to identify key actions for those groups disproportionately impacted by suicide.
+7.4 Drawing from regular data reviews and evidence, all jurisdictions contribute to identifying national actions for occupations and industries with higher rates of suicide.
+No clear progress on this priority action.
+The National Agreement identifies the critical opportunities for prevention, early intervention and the provision of supports in workplaces.